dwdas9/home/articles/Misc/Docker/Kafka/Confluent-Kafka.md

 ## Open the Confluent Control Center

-Access the Control Center at http://localhost:9021 once the container is operational.
-Ensure the webpage loads correctly, then proceed to create a test topic for additional exploration.
+You can access the Control Center at http://localhost:9021 once the container is operational.
 For guidance, consult this quickstart guide: https://docs.confluent.io/platform/current/platform-quickstart.html#cp-quickstart-step-1.

 ## Appendix